Acting is what makes you happy, reacting is what makes you miserable.

 Acting is independent of the context, reacting is totally dependent of the context.

 You may be in favorable contexts at times.
-When you’re a kid, most of the time you’re in a continuous favorable context.
+When you’re a child, most of the time you’re in a continuous favorable context.
 The problem is that context is artificial, you are protected by your parents.
 While you’re a kid, in a favorable context, acting or reacting are basically the same: whatever you do the context will remain favorable.
 Your parents will love and protect you no matter what.
 But once you get out from their protection, you may hit some very unfriendly contexts.
 And here you’ll learn the real difference between conscious action and powerless reaction.

 Reward And Frustration